Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

 Let us also note recent Ref.~\cite{FTMSP}, where formation of the super-Chandrasekhar WD was supposed to proceed from the two main sequence stars of non-equal mass via Roche-lobe mass transfer towards the lower mass star with the subsequent conformation of a common envelope.
 Subsequent envelope ejection leads to formation of an ONeMg WD from the naked core of the heavier star, which in its turn accrues via Roche-lobe overflow the matter from the secondary star.
 As a result of accretion the WD becomes a rapidly spinning super-Chandrasekhar WD.
 However, as we have already mentioned above, there is no convincing calculation of such kind of WDs.
 On the other hand, such an accretion process could cause creation of the SMWD \cite{DM3,DMR}.

 In any case, it should be perceivable that such compact objects as SMWDs with strong magnetic field, with mass larger than the CL limit and with small radius, are difficult to be formed.
-Since the number of magnetized white dwarfs could be at present as large as 521 \cite{KKJE,KPJ}, it is not surprising that no SMWD has been observed yet.
-On the other hand, one should also admit the possibility that such stationary compact objects may not be admissible in the Universe.
+In any case, they were not observed among the 592 magnetized WDs known at present \cite{KKJE,KPJ}.
+More light on the problem can be shed soon by GAIA, a new satellite mission of ESA \cite{MABEAL}, aiming at absolute astrometric measurements of about one billion of stars with unprecedent accuracy.

 Having in mind the results of Ref.\,\cite{DM4}, here we estimate the rate of the double charge exchange reaction (\ref{EMEPC}), using the above discussed simple model of the SMWDs~\cite{KM,DM,DM1,DM3,DMR}.
 The threshold for this reaction with the initial nucleus $^{56}_{26}$Fe and the final one $^{56}_{24}$Cr is $\Delta^{\beta\beta}_{26}$=6.33 MeV.
 Then for the SMIWDs with $E_{\,\mathrm{F}}\,\ge\,\Delta^{\beta\beta}_{26}$, this reaction can take place.
 We shall consider $\epsilon_{\,\mathrm{F}}$=20,\,46 and choose the strength of the magnetic field so that the value of the related parameter $\gamma={\cal B}/{\cal B}_c$ will allow us to restrict ourselves to the ground Landau level.